-- 29. This section explains the decisions and process for a UTBC that is thinking about whether to register for GST.
-If your concern is with a UTBC that is already registered for GST, you can skip this section and focus on the GST treatment of specific transactions from [69]. - 30.
-The registration process for UTBCs is similar to the registration process for any other person.
-However, the following specific rules apply only to UTBCs when they register for GST: - A UTBC can only voluntarily register with effect from a date after the date it applies for registration (s 51(5B)). - When a UTBC registers for GST, it must make an output tax adjustment for a deemed supply equal to the total value held of money and of assets that are not common property and that the UTBC received as exempt supplies. - A UTBC must stay registered for at least 4 years before it can voluntarily deregister (s 52(8)). - 31.
+- A UTBC can only voluntarily register with effect from a date after the date it applies for registration (s 51(5B)). - When a UTBC registers for GST, it must make an output tax adjustment for a deemed supply equal to the total value held of money, and of assets that are not common property and that the UTBC received as exempt supplies. - A UTBC must stay registered for at least 4 years before it can voluntarily deregister (s 52(8)). - 33.
 After summarising the general registration requirements, we discuss how these specific rules operate.